Hamza Yusuf: Early life and education

-Yusuf was born as Mark Hanson on 1 January 1958 in Walla Walla, Washington to two academics working at Whitman College, and was raised in northern California.
+Yusuf was born as Mark Hanson in 1958 in Walla Walla, Washington to two academics working at Whitman College, and was raised in northern California.
 His father was a Catholic of Irish descent while his mother, who was half Greek and half Irish, was Greek Orthodox, with his grandfather being an Archon.
 He was raised in his mother's faith.
 He attended prep schools on both the East and West coasts.
 In 1977, after a near-death experience in a car accident and reading the Qur'an, he converted to Islam.
-He mentioned several concepts that were present in Christianity were present in Islam and described his conversion as a "fulfillment".
+He mentioned several concepts that were present in both Christianity and Islam, and described his conversion as a "fulfillment".

-After being impressed by a young couple from Saudi Arabia who were followers of Abdalqadir as-Sufi—a Scottish convert to Islam and leader of the Darqawa Sufi order and the Murabitun World Movement—Yusuf moved to Norwich, England to study directly under as-Sufi.
+After being impressed by a young couple from Saudi Arabia who were followers of Abdalqadir as-Sufi, a Scottish convert to Islam and leader of the Darqawa Sufi order and the Murabitun World Movement—Yusuf moved to Norwich, England to study directly under as-Sufi.
 In 1979, Yusuf moved to Al Ain in the United Arab Emirates where he spent the next four years studying Sharia sciences at the Islamic Studies Institute of the United Arab Emirates University, more often on a one-on-one basis with Islamic scholars.
 Yusuf became fluent in the Arabic language and also learned Qur'anic recitation (tajwid), rhetoric, poetry, Maliki jurisprudence, and theology (aqidah) among other classical Islamic disciplines.

 In 1984, Yusuf formally disassociated himself from as-Sufi's teachings and moved in a different intellectual direction, having been influenced by a number of Mauritanian scholars residing in the Emirates.
 He moved to North Africa in 1984 and studied in Algeria and Morocco, as well as Spain and Mauritania.
 In Mauritania he developed his most lasting and powerful relationship with Islamic scholar Sidi Muhammad Ould Fahfu al-Massumi, known as Murabit al-Hajj.

 In 2020, Yusuf completed his Ph.D. at the Graduate Theological Union.
 His dissertation was titled, "The Normative Islamic Tradition in North and West Africa: A Case Study of Transmission of Authority and Distillation of Knowledge in Ibn Ashir's Al-Murshid al-Mu'in (The Helpful Guide)."
 Yusuf previously earned an associate degree in nursing from Imperial Valley College and a bachelor's degree in religious studies from San José State University.